-Spinal cord injury is classified by the name of the lowest level that has full normal function.
-For example, when someone is considered a C5 tetraplegia, it means that the lowest level with full feeling and movement corresponds to the patch of skin and key muscle group associated with that level of nerve supply.
+Spinal cord injury can occur as a result of trauma following a road or workplace accident or as a result of tumours or infarcts (lack of blood supply) to the spinal cord.
+Injury is named by the lowest level that has full normal function.
+For example, when someone is considered a C5 quadriplegia, it means that the lowest level with full feeling and movement corresponds to the patch of skin and key muscle group associated with that level of nerve supply.
 In this case it is the bicep muscle and feeling on the outside of the elbow.
 The American Spinal Injury Association (ASIA) uses a detailed and standardised scale to determine this, and it helps us predict functional outcome.

-Not everyone who has a spinal cord injury suffers complete paralysis below their level of injury (ASIA A).
-Some people have partial paralysis either in the form of preserved sensation or movement in their lower parts of their body.
-This means that they can be classified as an ASIA B, C or D. ASIA E is used to denote normal.
+Spinal cord injury can be classified as complete or incomplete.
+Complete injuries result in completed paralysis below their level of injury, without sparing at the end of the cord (sacral sparing), also known as ASIA A. Some people have partial paralysis either in the form of preserved sensation or movement in their lower parts of their body.
+This means that they can be classified as an ASIA B, C or D which are all forms of incomplete injury.

 Sometimes partial paralysis follows a set of patterns, known as a syndrome:

 Anterior cord syndrome means that there has been damage to the front part of the spinal cord, usually disruption in the anterior spinal artery, the main blood supply to the spinal cord.
 The result of this that the tracts that lie in the front of the spinal cord become injured, resulting in a loss of movement and feeling of temperature and pain.
 However, the tracts that transmit information about our body position (proprioception) and light touch are preserved.